On the sign patterns of entrywise positivity preservers in fixed dimension: Real exponents: the Harish-Chandra--Itzykson--Zuber formula

 \subsection{Sign patterns of sums of powers}

-In this subsection we resolve Question \ref{Q1} for the more involved case of real powers.
-As the theory of Schur polynomials crucially requires integer powers (or rational powers via the above workaround), in place of it we now rely on the Harish-Chandra--Itzykson--Zuber identity\footnote{We thank Ryan O'Donnell for drawing our attention to this identity.}
+In this subsection we resolve Question~\ref{Q1} for the more involved case of real powers (which we take to be non-negative because negative powers cannot entrywise preserve positivity on matrices of rank $2$ or higher).
+As the theory of Schur polynomials crucially requires integer powers (or rational powers via the above workaround), in place of it we now rely on the Harish-Chandra--Itzykson--Zuber identity